Pari Khan Khanum: Early life

-Pari Khan Khanum was born near Ahar on August 1548.
+Pari Khan Khanum was born near Ahar in August 1548.
 Her father was Tahmasp I, the second shah of the Safavid dynasty.
 Her mother, Sultan-Agha Khanum, was the sister of Shamkhal Sultan, a Circassian noble from Daghestan.
 Pari Khan also had a full-brother named Suleiman Mirza.
 Contemporary chronicles describe her as intelligent, clever and intuitive, and report that these attitudes brought her the attention of her father.
 She found two role models in her paternal aunts, Pari Khan Khanum I and Mahinbanu Sultan, who had political influence; Pari Khan wished to imitate and surpass them.

 She showed immense interest in Islamic law, jurisprudence and poetry, and excelled at them all.
 According to the Safavid historian Afushta'i Natanzi, the contemporary chronicles deemed her "distinct from the females".
 Tahmasp admired her interest in the politics of the Safavid empire and she became his favourite daughter.
 When she was 10 years old, she was promised to Prince Badi-al Zaman Mirza, son of Bahram Mirza, Tahmasp's younger brother.
 Yet, as his favourite daughter, Tahmasp did not allow Pari Khan to leave the capital Qazvin for Sistan, Badi-al Zaman's abode and appanage.
 The betrothal never culminated into a marriage.
 Tahmasp's affection for Pari and his reliance on her advice surpassed that of his sons.
 Consequently, her favour was coveted by the leaders of the Qizilbash, the Turkoman tribes who filled the Safavid military ranks.